courtiol/RintroIZW/README.md

 ## Getting Started with R

 This is the material of a R course I give at the IZW, Berlin, Germany.
-The course lasts one day and is aimed at preparing students to an introductory statistics course which span 4 days following the R course.
+The course lasts one day and is aimed at preparing students to an introductory statistics course which spans 4 days following the R course.

+The given version of the course will be archived here using the Git(Hub) system of tags (and releases).

 Note:
 - the material is not supposed to be fully self explanatory, so it may be difficult to follow without my bla bla.